scepman/scepman-docs/docs/scepman-configuration/optional/application-settings.md

 **True** (default for 1.9 and above): SCEPman adds an Extended Key Usage extension to newly generated CA certificates.

 **False** (default for 1.8 and before): SCEPman generates a CA certificate without Extended Key Usage extension.

+### AppConfig:AuthConfig:ApplicationId

+The Application ID from your Azure AD App registration.
+This setting is configured during the setup.

+{% hint style="danger" %}
+Changes can harm your service!
+{% endhint %}

+### AppConfig:AuthConfig:ApplicationKey

+The Application Key \(Client secret\) from your Azure AD App registration.
+This setting is configured during the setup.

+{% hint style="danger" %}
+Changes can harm your service!
+{% endhint %}

+### AppConfig:AuthConfig:TenantName

+The Azure AD Tenant ID.
+This setting is automatically configured during the setup.

+{% hint style="danger" %}
+Changes can harm your service!
+{% endhint %}

+### AppConfig:SCEPResponseEncryptionAlgorithm

+The algorithm used to encrypt SCEP responses.
+Reasonable values include "2.16.840.1.101.3.4.1.42" for AES-256-CBC (the default) and "2.16.840.1.101.3.4.1.2" for AES-128-CBC.

+{% hint style="danger" %}
+Changes can harm your service!
+{% endhint %}

+### AppConfig:KeyVaultConfig:KeyVaultURL

+The Azure Key Vault URL.
+This setting is automatically configured during the setup.

+You must define this setting in the configuration of your App Service.
+It is NOT possible to define this setting as a Secret in Azure Key Vault!

+{% hint style="danger" %}
+Changes can harm your service!
+{% endhint %}

+### AppConfig:KeyVaultConfig:RootCertificateConfig:CertificateName

+The Root Certificate Name.
+This setting is automatically configured during the Root CA creation.

+{% hint style="danger" %}
+Changes can harm your service!
+{% endhint %}

+### AppConfig:KeyVaultConfig:RootCertificateConfig:Subject

+The Root Certificate Subject.
+This setting is automatically configured during the Root CA creation.

+{% hint style="danger" %}
+Changes can harm your service!
+{% endhint %}